 From the Standard bar, click New Query.

-Use the CREATE DATABASE statement with the FOR ATTACH clause.
+Use the CREATE DATABASE statement with the

 Copy and paste the following example into the query window and click Execute.
 This example attaches the files of the AdventureWorks2012 database and renames the database to